In New Zealand we have amazing communities. Within these, are smaller community groups who love to be inclusive of people from all walks of life.

 ...we think basic NZSL should be taught to all members of the community to support those that use it.

-At Sign Equity, our goal is to teach basic NZSL and Deaf Culture to as many people in Christchurch (or where NZSL is needed) as possible.
+At Sign Equity, our goal is to teach basic NZSL and Deaf Culture to as many people in Christchurch and Canterbury (or wherever NZSL is needed) as possible.
 We would like the Deaf community and other NZSL users to have access to their language when communicating with others.

 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart.” - Nelson Mandela